kamchatka-volcano/asyncgi/README.md

 ### Client

-By implementing the `asyncgi::IClient` interface, it's possible to make direct requests to `FastCGI` applications.
+With `asyncgi::Client` it's possible to make direct requests to `FastCGI` applications.
 This enables multiple `asyncgi`-based applications to communicate with each other without the need for other inter-process communication solutions.